Why I Grow My Own Luffa Sponges (and why you should too!)

 You mean those little scrubby things you use in the shower?
 Who knew??!!

 OK I’m embarrassed to admit this, but I’d always thought luffas were some sort of product from the sea.
-But apparently not!
-They’re grown on a fast-growing and productive vine.
+But they’re grown on a fast-growing and productive vine.

 Luffa (loofah) growing along a fence to create shade for the chicken yard. #TexasHomesteader